Mahmoud-Arafaa/laravel-postUrFavMovie/README.md

-# Through it you can registrate and share your favorite movies with people.
+Through it u can registrate and share ur favorite movies with people.